-OverviewThis module looks at a group of politically inspired novels and films, some of which were produced under the totalitarian regimes which held sway in Europe between 1917 and 1989, others deal with Latin American political unrest, the Middle East conflict and the Islamic revolution in Iran.
+This module looks at a group of politically inspired literary texts, comics and films, some of which were produced under the totalitarian regimes which held sway in Europe between 1917 and 1989.
+Others deal with the Middle East conflict, and the Islamic revolution in Iran and Mao's Cultural Revolution in China, or power relations in other contexts.
 Most explore ways of challenging and subverting authoritarian power structures and of articulating a critique in what Bertolt Brecht called 'dark times’.
-But we will also focus on less obvious negotiations of fiction with power, especially with respect to the various forms of power to which these texts are subject and in which they participate.
-The approach is comparative in two senses as the texts range historically and culturally as well as across genres and language barriers (Arab, Czech, English, French, German, Italian, Polish, Russian and Spanish)
+But we also focus on less obvious negotiations of fiction and power, especially with respect to the various forms of power to which these texts are subject, in which they participate, and on which they reflect metafictionally.
+The approach is comparative in various ways as the texts range historically and culturally, as well as across genres and language barriers (Arab, Czech, English, French, German, Italian, Greek, Polish, Russian and Chinese).

 Total Contact Hours: 40

 Essay 2 (3,000 words) – 40%

 Presentation (20 minutes) – 20%

 Grant, L. (2000).
 When I Lived in Modern Times.
 London: Granta Publications.

 Hanne, M. (1994/1996).
 "Narrative and Power", in: The Power of the Story.
 Fiction and Political Change.
 Rev. ed.
 Providence, RI: Berghahn.

 Ionesco, E. (2015) (1959).
 Rhinoceros (Rhinoceros and Other Plays).
 Trans.
 Derek Prouse.
 New York: Grove Press.